jocpae/VesselGraph/README.md

 1. **Training**

-Go to `./VesselGraph/source/baseline_models/link_prediction/` and select go a `MODEL` directory to run
+Go to `./VesselGraph/source/baseline_models/link_prediction/` and select a `MODEL` directory to run

-e.g. to run GNN, one need to use the follwoeing `python3 gnn.py --dataset DATASET_NAME`
+e.g. to run GNN, one needs to use the follwoeing `python3 gnn.py --dataset DATASET_NAME`

 *Download Trained Weight*
 |Model Name | Checkpoint |